When is Winter Love Island on ITV2? Where is it set? Who is the new host?

 “She’s an advocate of body positivity and often admits on her Instagram to never wanting to be perfect, which is an important message to young viewers of the show too.”

-Having been beforehand rumoured for Love Island collection 5, Rochelle Humes’ youthful sister Soph Piper has as soon as once more been linked to the programme.
+Having been beforehand rumoured for Love Island sequence 5, Rochelle Humes’ youthful sister Soph Piper has as soon as once more been linked to the programme.

-Different names embody teacher Ellis Iyayi.
-In line with The Solar, the Leeds-based private coach has been headhunted for the ITV2 competitors.
-Except for his work within the gymnasium, Ellis has additionally modelled for ASOS, Nike, JD Sports activities and GymShark.
+Different names embrace teacher Ellis Iyayi.
+In response to The Solar, the Leeds-based private coach has been headhunted for the ITV2 competitors.
+Other than his work within the health club, Ellis has additionally modelled for ASOS, Nike, JD Sports activities and GymShark.

 Will Iain Sterling be narrating the present?

-Voiceover hero Iain Stirling has confirmed he may even be again to supply his witticisms for collection six.
+Voiceover hero Iain Stirling has confirmed he may even be again to offer his witticisms for sequence six.

 Talking on Good Morning Britain, he teased: “Do you know what, it’s gonna be an absolute blast.Winter Love Island is gonna come back sooner than you thought and it’s gonna be enjoyable.”